 World Suicide Prevention Day encourages you to be the light.
 Creating hope through action encourages you to gain confidence so that you can become a beacon of light to those in pain: “You can be the light.”
 (IASP, 2022) Suicide is not a comfortable topic, especially when someone close to you is struggling.
 It can trigger feelings of worry, fear and anxiety.
 The topic can trigger strong physical sensations and distressing thoughts.
 It can be difficult to know what to say … Read More

 Symptoms of Long Covid are distressing.
 Many people are struggling with a variety of distressing symptoms that persist after covid.
 Brain fog, fatigue, loss of taste and other symptoms are cause for concern.
 Many people don’t feel well and are suffering, wondering if they need to learn to live with debilitating symptoms.
-Logosynthesis offers a solution from an energetic perspective to provide immediate and sustained relief of symptoms.
-Doctors are using Logosynthesis to heal Long Covid.
-Logosynthesis is being used … Read More
+Logosynthesis® offers a solution from an energetic perspective to provide immediate and sustained relief of symptoms.
+Doctors are using Logosynthesis® to heal Long Covid.
+Logosynthesis® is being used … Read More

 Are you stressed heading back to school?
 Nancy works in a school and she was feeling the stress of returning to work after the holidays amid a surge in coronavirus cases.
 She was not feeling safe.
 She explored this issue using the guided video in the Essence: Unlock Potential Coaching App.
-The level of distress before the Logosynthesis sentences was at a 9 on a scale of 0-10.
+The level of distress before the Logosynthesis® sentences was at a 9 on a scale of 0-10.
 (0 being ‘no distress’ and 10 being ‘maximum distress’).
 The level of … Read More

-Many people struggle with negativity in team meetings: Beth was interested in experiencing Logosynthesis so we met on a late afternoon Zoom call.
+Tension and frustration in team meetings is common.
+Beth was interested in experiencing Logosynthesis® so we met on a late afternoon Zoom call.
 I know Beth, so we had a brief chat before settling in to explore a topic.
 She is a team lead and is currently working from home.
 She notices that it is harder to interact with others.
 A lot of people are stressed out and although she is doing well in her current situation, she notices more … Read More

 Struggling with demanding workloads can be stressful.
 ‘A pile of work’ can feel intense!
 Many people struggle with stress, tension and anxiety related to priorities, demands and responsibility.
 Shoulders get tense.
 Stomachs ache.
 It can be difficult to concentrate on any one topic because everything feels important.
 In this position, it can be challenging to do your best work.
-The following example describes how Logosynthesis offers instant relief.
+The following example describes how Logosynthesis® offers instant relief.
 Does your pile of work feel intense?
 In a coaching conversation with … Read More

 Do you experience food cravings?
 Food cravings can certainly offer comfort in the moment.
 Yet the ‘feel good’ feeling doesn’t usually last long.
 Feelings of guilt, shame and discomfort are normal.
 There can be a lot of negative consequences to food cravings.
 Many so-called comfort foods are low in nutrient value and high in sugar, fat and caffeine.
 This can affect your mood, your weight, and other aspects of your health.
 The more you give in to the craving, the … Read More